 A large evergreen shrub tree (Schinus terebinthifolius) indigenous to South and Central America.
 The Brazilian pepper has narrow, spiky leaves, thick reddish branches and produce small reddish berry-like fruits that appear in late fall.

-All parts of this tree is used for medicinal purposes and it has an ancient history of use that dates back to Chilean Amerindians.
+All parts of this tree are used for medicinal purposes and it has an ancient history of use that dates back to Chilean Amerindians.
 The pepper-flavored berries are also used in vinegars, syrups, and many beverages.

 But the Brazilian pepper is invasive.
-It thrives in disturbed areas, out competes the native vegetation by the use of toxins in its leaves, provides poor habitat for wildlife and can cause skin rashes for some people.
+It thrives in disturbed areas, out-competes the native vegetation by the use of toxins in its leaves, provides poor habitat for wildlife and can cause skin rashes for some people.
 It is also tough to kill requiring treatment with herbicide on the stump within 30 seconds of being cut down.